skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 ## Shipping the Azure Data Box to Microsoft<a name="ship2azure"></a>

-> Please reference to <a href="https://learn.microsoft.com/en-us/azure/Data Box/data-box-deploy-picked-up?tabs=in-europe%2Cin-japan&pivots=americas" target="_blank">Tutorial to return Azure Data Box</a> document
+> Please reference <a href="https://learn.microsoft.com/en-us/azure/Data Box/data-box-deploy-picked-up?tabs=in-europe%2Cin-japan&pivots=americas" target="_blank">Tutorial to return Azure Data Box</a> document

 ## Restoring data to a Skytap Hosted LPAR<a name="restoreLPAR"></a>